SkyCrawl/qcoldsweat/README.md

 ## Upgrading

-1. Open App Center and uninstall the old version of QColdsweat.
-Don't worry, everything important is preserved.
+1. Open App Center and uninstall the old version.
+	* __Note:__ don't worry, everything important is preserved.
-2. Install the new version of QColdsweat (see the [installation](#installation) section).
+2. Install the new version (see the [installation](#installation) section).

-3. Installation may give you a warning saying: `Configuration file needs to be upgraded manually`.
-In such an event, you have previously made manual modifications to Coldsweat's configuration file and the program can not upgrade it automatically.
-Your old configuration file is saved in the [data folder](https://github.com/SkyCrawl/QColdsweat/wiki) (it should be something like `config.5AE3`).
-I kindly ask you to:
+If you get a warning saying that `configuration file needs to be upgraded manually`, you must have previously made manual modifications to Coldsweat's configuration file and the program can not upgrade it automatically.
+In such an event, your old configuration file will have been saved in the [data folder](https://github.com/SkyCrawl/QColdsweat/wiki) and I kindly ask you to:
-    1. Merge the saved configuration file with the new one (named `config`).
+1. Merge the saved configuration file (e.g. `config.5AE3`) into the new one (named `config`).
-    2. SSH into your QNAP and run:
+2. SSH into your QNAP and run the following two commands (excluding the initial '$' character):
-    ```
-    INSTALL_PATH="$(/sbin/getcfg QColdsweat Install_Path -f /etc/config/qpkg.conf)"
+    $ INSTALL_PATH="$(/sbin/getcfg QColdsweat Install_Path -f /etc/config/qpkg.conf)"
-    python "$INSTALL_PATH/coldsweat/sweat.py" upgrade
+    $ python "$INSTALL_PATH/coldsweat/sweat.py" upgrade
-    ```

 ## What you should definitely know about this QPKG